SRON-Earth/Balsa/Documentation/Manual.md

 Alpha and Delta are the clear winners in terms of wall-clock turnaround time.
 Alpha needs all 10 available cores to achieve this.
 Delta only uses one core, but it uses an excessive amount of memory.
 While Gamma is only slightly slower than the top contenders, it only uses two cores and a moderate amount of memory.

 Beta is slowest, but it has a very light memory footprint.
 It is likely that it is a single-threaded (single-core) solution, because it uses less CPU time than wall-clock time.
 This means that it might be possible to speed up Beta by making it multi-threaded.
 The fact that its CPU time is *less* than the wall-clock time means that Beta is likely spending some of its time waiting for disk I/O operations.
 This could be the reason why it its memory usage is so low.
-Which of these solutions is *best* depends on the circumstances of the user.
+Which of these solutions is best depends on the particular demands of the application.

 ## Using Balsa